 * Food processor: place all the flour, sugar and butter in a food processor.
 Pulse 20 times, then whizz on high for 25 seconds until it forms breadcrumbs.
 Turn out onto work surface and proceed with recipe;

-* Rubbing: Place all the flour and sugar in a bowl, then add butter.
+* Rubbing with fingers: Place all the flour and sugar in a bowl, then add butter.
 Use fingertips to rub butter into flour until it forms breadcrumbs (see video for how it should look).
 Turn out onto work surface and proceed with recipe.

 4. HOT WEATHER WARNING!
 If it is super hot where you are and/or you have very hot hands with the butter rubbing method, press the dough into the pan then refrigerate for 20 minutes or until chilled.